kinit-sk/o-mega/README.md

 quantify the attribution of each token to the similarity score.

 In this project we work with transformers imported from sentence_transformers library.
 In order for us to have a traditional transformer HF interface for encoding the tokens and computing the embedding of a specific input, we use a class `SentenceTransformerToHF`, that wraps the `SentenceTransformer` object and creates more accessible forward function.
-Subsequently, `STS_ExplainWrapper` class further wraps the logic of computing similarity of two inputs, one of which has already been precomputed, and class `ExplanationExecuter` incorporates the previous wrapper class and a specific Captum attribution XAI algorithm and calculates the attribution of one input to the similarity score.
+Subsequently, `STS_ExplainWrapper` class further wraps the logic of computing similarity of two inputs, one of which has already been precomputed, and class `ExplanationExecuter_STS` or for text classification `ExplanationExecutet_CT` incorporates the previous wrapper class and a specific Captum attribution XAI algorithm and calculates the attribution of one input to the similarity score.

 ## XAI evaluation process

-In order to evaluate the attribution maps created by multiple explanation methods, we extend [ferret](https://ferret.readthedocs.io/) library that implements 6 quantitative measures, three of which are faithfulness metrics that doesn't require any annotations, and three of which are plausibility metrics we've created rationale masks for.
-Since the ferret library only supports evaluation of attribution on classification tasks we had to further extend their implementation and tailor it to our needs, to the STS task.

-For O-MEGA pipeline, we use the aforementioned 5 quantitative measures from the Ferret library, divided into two groups: plausibility, feasibility.
-Also, besides that we added [average precision score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html) as an another metric for plausibility.
+In order to evaluate the attribution maps created by multiple explanation methods, we use the aforementioned 5 quantitative measures from the Ferret library, divided into two groups: plausibility, feasibility.
+Two of which are faithfulness metrics that doesn't require any annotations, and three of which are plausibility metrics Also, besides that we added [average precision score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html) as an another metric for plausibility.
+For CT are only available feasibility tasks.